kapilkarda/stylecabbie-web/wp-content/plugins/fast-velocity-minify/readme.txt

 == Changelog ==

+= 2.8.8 [2020.05.01] =
+* bug fixes for woocommerce, which could result in 403 errors when adding to cart under certain cases

+= 2.8.7 [2020.04.30] =
+* fixed the sourceMappingURL removal regex introduced on 2.8.3 for js files and css files

+= 2.8.6 [2020.04.30] =
+* fixed an error notice on php

+= 2.8.5 [2020.04.30] =
+* bug fixes and some more minification default exclusions

 = 2.8.4 [2020.04.24] =
 * added frontend-builder-global-functions.js to the list of minification exclusions, but allowing merging (Divi Compatibility)